RedhawkSDR/redhawksdr.github.io/content/manual/sandbox/python/working_with_components.md

 1
 ```

+{{% notice note %}}
+The configure() initial call is deprecated, but may be in use by legacy systems.
+See the documentation for REDHAWK 1.X releases for details about its use.
+The configure() initial call has been superseded by the use of the initializeProperties() initial calls, yet both implementations still use the configure argument to override default property names and values for components and devices.
+{{% /notice %}}

 Property names are taken from the component PRF file, with any characters that are invalid for Python identifiers replaced by an underscore.

 The current value of properties with a mode of “readonly” or “readwrite” may be inspected.
 Properties with a mode of “readwrite” or “writeonly” can be assigned a new value.

-To view the configure properties that are available for a given component, along with their types and current and default values, use the `api()` function.
+To view the properties that are available for a given component, along with their types and current and default values, use the `api()` function.

 Simple properties with numeric types can be assigned from any Python numeric type: